kilfour/QuickFuzzr/Docs/B_Reference/E_ExtensionMethods/Methods/ExtFuzzrNeverReturnNull.md

 # NeverReturnNull
-Filters out nulls from a nullable fuzzr, retrying up to the retry limit.
+Filters out nulls from a nullable Fuzzr, retrying up to the retry limit.

 **Signature:**
 ```csharp